LocalDigitalChatbots/localdigitalchatbots.github.io/_drafts/application-success.md

 ## How we want to work

-In putting together our application we've given a commitment to working in the open and sharing what we're working on, as part of meeting the spirit on the Digital Declaration
+In putting together our application we've given a commitment to working in the open and sharing what we're working on, as part of meeting the spirit on the [Local Digital Declaration](https://localdigital.gov.uk/declaration/ "Local Digital Declaration")

 You'll be seeing regular blog posts here as we progress, and the outcomes of the work available as they are delivered.